bitifet/pasar/README.md

     var Promise = require("promise"); // Or your favorite promise library. var Pasar = require("pasar");

-    var Options = {
+    var Options = { // Comment-out / modify as you need...
-        // noLib: true,     // Comment-out to disable .fn and .syncFn facilites.
+        // noLib: true,     // ...to disable .fn and .syncFn facilites.
-        // noHelp: true,    // Comment-out to disable /help facilities.
+        // noHelp: true,    // ...to disable /help facilities.
-        // noFilters: true, // Comment-out to disable optional formatting filters.
+        // noFilters: true, // ...to disable optional formatting filters.
-        // "defaults.help.examples.get": [{}], // Comment-out to automatically provide all your functions help with simple example.
+        // "defaults.help.examples.get": [{}], // ...to automatically provide all your functions help with simple example.
-        // promiseEngine: myPromiseEngine, // Comment-out to provide your own promise engine.
+        // promiseEngine: myPromiseEngine, // ...to provide your own promise engine.
     };

     var myApi = {